 Photo by one lucky son of a b!tch

 Basically, if it's got a good beat, I can groove to it. :-) And speaking of beats, I kinda also play drums a little, myself.
 Check out the band I was in, The Dillys.
 We used to jam!
 I have been playing since I was around 11, but I've never owned a "real" set.
 I used to have one of those JC Penny Catalog plastic specials until I blew out the entire set of skins.
-Someday (soon!)
+Someday (soon!?)
 I will own a kit with non-polyester heads!
 I currently own a pair of congas, plus a tambourine and a shaker, and I even owned some bongos, too (lost in the fire) and a djembe (broken).
 I'm severely into rhythm, so that's one reason why I play drums and listen to hip-hop.
 I'm a beat junkie.
 I'm also somewhat of a hack guitarist.
 In the spring of '98 I picked up my first (acoustic) guitar.
 Shortly thereafter, I began writing some original pieces.
 I love writing stories in song and have had some fun struggling to find music to fit them.
 And since I've gotten a little better at playing, it's sometimes been the other way around.
 I play in a fake band of which I am the founding and only current member and we're called HUGE down HERE.
 I picked up an electric axe in late 2000 and we've been messing around with that, too.
 We officially released our first album Breaking The Ice on March 23, 2004 - almost 6 years to the day after I bought my first guitar.
 Our second record Simple And Bitter came out May 17th of 2005.
 We released our full-on, rocked-out, kick-ass 3rd record on December 18, 2007 and it's called Leave An Impression.
 Our magnum opus 4th LP BRING IT ON was finally finished and released in December of 2018 and it is by far our best attempt at palatable music.
 Please do check it out because there might not be another one!